-3.7 Retired Membership List
+3.11 Retired Membership List

-A Member may be placed upon the Retired Membership List as a retired Member if the Member:
+A Member may be placed upon the Retired Membership List as a retired Member if he or she:

-- (a) has attained the age of fifty-five (55) years and (as a continuing requirement) is not engaged in full-time gainful employment; - (b) has made application in writing in the form from time to time prescribed for the purpose;and - (c) possesses such other qualifications or complies with such other conditions as the Board may prescribe either generally or in any particular case;
+- (a) has attained the age of 55 years and (as a continuing requirement) is not engaged in fulltime gainful employment; - (b) has applied to CPA Australia in writing in the form from time to time prescribed for the purpose; and - (c) complies with such other conditions as the Board may prescribe either generally or in any particular case;

-and upon entry on the Retired Membership List a Member shall:
+and upon entry on the Retired Membership List a Member will:

-- (d) be absolved from complying with: - (i) (unless By-Law 4.1(b) applies), any Continuing Professional Development requirements of membership; and - (ii) (unless By-Law 9.5(a) applies), any requirement to hold current a policy of professional indemnity insurance; and - (e) if placed upon the Retired Membership List prior to 19 April 1977, be released from any requirement to pay an annual membership subscription.
+- (d) not be required to comply with: - (i) any Continuing Professional Development requirements of membership; and unless he or she provides any Public Accounting Services, whether or not provided for reward (for the avoidance of doubt, this includes pro bono work); and

+(ii) any requirement to hold a current policy of professional indemnity insurance,

+(e) if placed upon the Retired Membership List prior to 19 April 1977, be released from any requirement to pay an annual membership subscription.

-3.8 Membership designations
+3.12 Membership designations

-A Member shall be entitled to use after the name of the Member words and letters of designation referable to the Members status in the following manner:
+A Member will be entitled to use, to the extent permitted by law in the jurisdiction in which such use occurs, after the name of the Member letters of designation referable to the Member's Allocated Membership Status in the following manner:

-- (a) an Associate may use only the post-nominal ASA; - (b) a Certified Practising Accountant may use only the post-nominal CPA; and - (c) a Fellow Certified Practising Accountant may use only the post-nominal FCPA.
+- (a) an Associate may use only the post-nominal ASA; - (b) a Certified Practising Accountant may use only the post-nominal CPA; and - (c) a Fellow Certified Practising Accountant may use only the post-nominal FCPA, provided that, when any such designation is used outside the Commonwealth of Australia, it shall be followed by the word "(Australia)" or its abbreviation "(Aust.)".